 HACCP – a food management safety programme.
-Designed to control food safety through a food safety and risk assessment plan.
-A well implemented ERP solution can assist with HACCP requirements.
+Designed to control food safety through food safety and risk assessment plan.
+A well-implemented ERP solution can assist with HACCP requirements.
 Most specifically as these requirements relate to:

 - Data – HACCP requires that food companies have access to data and good record keeping.
 An ERP solution with good reporting tools makes access to data easy.
 Even large volumes of data can be kept for several years and accessed at the push of a button.